 - Amazon Redshift, Apache Druid, Yandex ClickHouse

 - HP Vertica, Greenplum

-Programming: Python, Java and Scala
+Programming: Python, Java, and Scala

 Python is a very popular programming language to build web apps as well as for data analytics & science.
-It has a very rich ecosystem and huge community.
+It has a very rich ecosystem and a huge community.
 According to TIOBE Index Python is in the Top 3 widely used programming languages after C & Java.

 Speaking about other 2 languages, many big data systems are written in Java or Scala:

 - HBase (Java)

 In order to understand how these systems work I would recommend knowing the language in which they are written.
 The biggest concern with Python is its poor performance hence the knowledge of a more efficient language will be a big plus to your skillset.

 There are lots of different technologies in a Big Data landscape.
 The most popular are:

 - Apache Kafka is the leading message queue/event bus/event streaming